hmariyam/hmariyam/README.md

 - c# with unity2D and unity3D

 ## frameworks i've worked with
-- laravel : php framework used for the front-end & back-end for creating websites
+- laravel : php framework used in front-end & back-end for creating websites

 ## other skills
 - linux : able to use & manage the operating system